-And don’t forget to read Irrational Institutions, Management Mysterium, and Improvement to gain a complete understanding of how you can more effectively advance progressive management.
+And don’t forget to read Irrational Institutions, Management Mysterium, and The Aesthetic Compass to gain a complete understanding of how you can more effectively advance progressive management.
 This series of four books meticulously expose the forces that guide leaders’ thinking which results in maintaining the status quo and continued adherence to archaic classical management.
 Progress is made when minds are opened.

 Reviews of The Triumph of Classical Management

 [It] should be standard reading for lean practitioners.
 [Emiliani] adopts a challenging “in-your-face” style, which will make some readers uncomfortable.
 That should be no excuse to ignore the thinking.
 I recommend it.